ArpitBalodi/YouTube-Clone-/README.md

 - **Video Player:** Integrated video player for seamless playback.
 - **User Authentication:** Sign up and login functionalities with JWT-based authentication.
 - **Channel Management:** Users can create and manage their own channels.
-- **Profile Management:** Users can update their profile information.
 - **Category Filtering:** Filter videos based on different categories.

 ### Backend: